-The source can be compiled from source with a Docker builder image.
+You can compile HELM from source with a Docker build image:

 docker build -t myopennmshelmimage .